cfreer/PerfectTeam/reports/weekly_status_report_5.md

 ### Plans and Goals
 - Finalize suggested players feature (Caroline)
+- Add extra interactions to frontend to improve user experience (Amanda)

 ## Team Member Contributions
 ### 1. Aaron
 #### Goals From Last Week
-- Finsih a basic games page
+- Finish a basic games page
 - decide how we intend to keep the games page up to date.
 - Begin work on players page.